NYUAD-CRC/crc-docs/source/hpc/training/quick_start.rst

 	- **Ask only what you need**
 	- Serial jobs would need only one CPU (``#SBATCH -n 1``)
 	- Make sure the walltime specified is not greater than the allowed time limit.
 More details can be found :ref:`here <partitions_summary>`.
-	- By Default 4GB of memory is assigned for each CPU allocated and hence defining the memory requirement is optional
+	- By Default 3.75GB of memory is assigned for each CPU allocated and hence defining the memory requirement is optional

 .. admonition:: Difference between CPUs,Cores and Tasks

 	- On Jubail HPC, One CPU is equivalent to one Core.
+Jubail also has 128 CPUs per node.
 	- In Slurm, the resources (CPUs) are allocated in terms of tasks which are denoted by ``-n`` or ``--natsks``.
 	- By Default, the value of ``-n`` or ``--ntasks`` is one if left undefined.
 	- By Default, Each task is equivalent to one CPU.
-	- But if you have defined ``-c`` or ``--cpus-per-task`` in your job script, then the CPUs allocated to you would be the multiple the multiple of ``-n`` and ``-c``.
+	- But if you have defined ``-c`` or ``--cpus-per-task`` in your job script, then the total number of CPUs allocated to you would be the multiple of ``-n`` and ``-c``.

 .. code-block:: bash